cengique/drosophila-aCC-L3-motoneuron-model/neuron-model/tutorial-python-neuron/RecordingCellCompartmentVoltageValues.md

 The `h` variable allows python to interface with hoc. ([Using the h variable](https://www.neuron.yale.edu/neuron/static/py_doc/programming/python.html#python-accessing-hoc) )

-Next, click the RUN tab, followed by Run Module to launch the NEURON interface.

 After importing our HocObject we then need to load important files in hoc using the following lines of code: